Using JavaScript with Tyk

 • invoke

-There are also more specialised goodies, including:
+There are also more specialized goodies, including:

 • function binding